AbianSL/Life_Game_py/README.md

 # Dependences

-You should to install "tkinter" with the pip manager:
+You should to install "pygame" library with the pip manager:
 ```
-    pip install tk
+    pip install pygame
 ```